Riding the Delhi Metro: the Best Way to Get Around

 Tell the clerk which station you are traveling to and they will issue you a single journey token.
 If using the ticket machine, just enter the name of the station and it will calculate your fare and issue the token.

-If you are planning to use the metro more than two or three times I recommend getting a metro card.
-It’s more convenient than buying a token for each trip and enables you to enter all gates of the metro, not just the ones with a ticket window or machine.
+If you are planning to use the metro more than two or three times I recommend getting a Smart card.
+It’s more convenient than buying a token for each trip, and enables you to enter all gates of the metro, not just the ones with ticket windows or machines.

 There is a INR 50 refundable deposit for the card and you have to put INR 200 on it initially.
 After that it can be topped up by INR 100s to a maximum of INR 3000.
 Any balance remaining is completely refundable minus a INR 5 processing fee.

-First, place your bags and/or purse on the security conveyer belt (just like at the airport).
-You do not need to remove electronic devices or anything from your bags.
+Place anything you’re carrying on the security conveyer belt (just like at the airport).
+You don’t need to remove electronic devices or anything from your bags.
 Just put them down as they are.
 I don’t leave my mobile in my bag, I carry it with me.

-The men’s is on the right, the women’s is on the left (usually).
+Usually men’s is on the right, and women’s is on the left.
 The women’s security area is sectioned off for modesty and policed by female security guards.
-When it’s your turn, go into the booth, stand on the platform, raise your arms into a T and let security scan you.

 Then pick up your bags and make your way toward the platforms.
 It sounds lengthy, but it moves fast.